vippsas/vipps-login-api/vipps-login-api.md

 ```

 If a fatal error occurs where the user can not be redirected back to the merchant, a generic Vipps styled error page will be shown containing a brief error description.

+## Questions and answers

+### Compliance

+**Q**: How can our system dynamically "know/find out" if the user has revoked their concent for us to have access to his personal data in our system?
+**A**: We are working on a system for notifying merchants when an end user revokes their consent.
+It will consist of an additional callback url that you register on the merchant portal which we will send a notification to when an end user removes their consent

+### Technical

+**Q**: Can we have multiple URIs as landing pages?
+**A**: You can register as many callback urls as you want; and then you specify which one you use in the request to [/auth](https://vippsas.github.io/vipps-login-api/#/Vipps%20Log%20In%20API/oauthAuth)

+### UX

+**Q**: Can we change the name that appears in customer's Vipps app under `Login and Access`?
+**A**: The name which is displayed in the app is the name of the Sale Unit.
+You can do it yourself in the merchant portal, [https://portal.vipps.no/](https://portal.vipps.no/).
+Press `rediger`/`edit` under `salgsstedsinfo`/`?` and change to the desired name.

 ## Questions?